OLC-LOC-Bioinformatics/AzureStorage/docs/install.md

 You can now install the AzureStorage package (this command creates a new conda environment with AzureStorage installed):

-`conda create -n azurestorage -c olcbioinformatics azure_storage=0.0.4`
+`conda create -n azurestorage -c olcbioinformatics azure_storage`

 ### Credentials